 This development is being built in association with a consortium of house builders comprising Bovis Homes, Linden Homes and Bloor Homes.

 The land, measuring a total of 50 acres, is part within Waverley Borough Council and part within Guildford Borough Council.
 An additional 29 acres of farmland to the south west of the site has been identified as a potential Suitable Alternative Natural Greenspace (SANG).

 The redevelopment of the land would provide much needed housing, as well as large areas of valuable public open space, within a sustainable location a short distance from the train station and town centre.

-A planning application for 262 new homes has been submitted to Waverley Borough Council, and an application for the SANG has been submitted to Guildford Borough Council.
+A planning application for 262 new homes has been approved by Waverley Borough Council, and a separate application for the SANG has been appoved by Guildford Borough Council.